This article describes some of the shapes in the DT Annotations stencil.

 Explore the Shape Data UI and right-click menu to set options.

-Use the control handle or the right-click Set Dimension commands to set the shape to the proper alignment.
+Use the control handle or the right-click Set Dimension commands to align the shape properly.

 Smart Callout Shape